Prostate Cancer

 Types of Standard Treatment

-Medical treatments include hormone therapy, chemotherapy and new drugs that disrupt a particular function within the cancer cell.
+Medical treatments include hormone therapy, chemotherapy, and new targeted drugs that disrupt a particular function within the cancer cell preventing it from reproducing.

 Clinical Trials